-36 Capital management
+35 Capital management

-The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
+The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business

-The Board of Directors of the Company seeks to maintain a balance between the higher returns that might be possible with higher levels of borrowing and the advantages and security afforded by a sound capital position.
-The Company monitors capital using loan to value (LTV) method to ensure that the loan to value does not increase beyond 65% on any given reporting date at the Company level.
+The Board of Directors of the Company seeks to maintain a bolance between the higher returns that might be possible with higher levels of borrowing and the advantages and security afforded by a sound capital position.
+The Company monitors capital using four to value (LTV) method to ensure that the loan to value does not increase beyond 65% on any given reporting date at the Company level

-The Company is not subject to externally imposed capital requirements,
+The Company is not subject to externally imposed capital requirements

 As a part of its capital management policy, the Company did not have any continuing defaults in the repayment of loans and interest.
-There have been no material loan covenant defaults and there has been no intimation from the bank for recalling any loan facility.
+There have been no material loan covenant defaults and there has been no internation from the bank for recoiling any loan facility.

-During the year, SAMHI Hotels Limited (the Holding Company) has charged INR 34,32 (31 March 2023 - INR 9,27) for core business advisory, procurement and other support services.
-The same is booked as legal and professional expense under the head 'other expenses'.
+36 During the year, SAMFIII Hotels Limited (the Holding Company) has charged INR 26-69 (31 March 2024 - INR 34-32) for core business advisory, procurement and other support services.
+The same is booked as logal and professional expense under the head 'other expenses.'

-3 Disclosures under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED) As at 31 March 2024 As at 31 March 2023 Dues to micro and small suppliers The amounts remaining unpaid to micro and small suppliers as at the end of the year: Principal Interest 6,44 0,35 1.87 0.13 The amount of payments made to micro and small enterprises beyond the appointed day during each accounting year 121 The amounts of the interest paid under the act beyond the appointed day during the year.
-8.00 å The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under MSMED Act, 2006, 0.10 ¥ The amount of interest accrued and remaining unpaid at the end of each accounting year; and 0.35 0.25 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the act.
-6 % 2
+Disclosures under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED) As at 31 March 2025 As at 31 March 2024 Dues to micro and small suppliers The amounts remaining unpaid to micro and small suppliers as at the end of the year Principal 7.12 6.44 Interest 0.97 0.35 The amount of payments made to micro and small enterprises beyond the appointed day during each accounting year 47.22 (4) The amounts of the interest paid under the act beyond the appointed day during the year.
+3 The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under MSMED Act, 2006.
+0.97 0,10 The amount of interest accrued and remaining unpaid of the end of each accounting year, and 1.32 0.35 The amount of further interest cemaining due and poyable even in the succooling years, until such date when the interest dues as above are actually poid to the small enterprise for the purpose of disallowance as a deductible expenditure under the net.
+81

-The management has identified enterprises which have provided goods and services to the Company and which qualify under the definition of micro and small enterprises, as defined under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED).
-Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2024 and 31 March 2023 has been made in the financial statements based on information received and available with the Company
+The management has identified enterprises which have provided goods and services to the Company and which quality under the definition of micro and small enterprises, as defined under Micro, Small and Medition Enterprises Development Act, 2006 (MSMED).
+Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2025 and 31 March 2024 has been made in the financial statements based on information received and available with the Company.

-New standards and interpretations, not yet adopted
+38 New standards and interpretations, not yet adopted